 However, the first complete draft of “Seeking A Knife” will have to wait until the revision/rewrite of “Fates Maelstrom” has been completed, and that is put to one side to simmer.
 During that period I hope to find some brave alpha readers.

-The third Snowdon Shadows novel, “Ruined Retreat” arose from a conversation with some neighbours in our residential park in North Wales – in fact, we had a similar one in our park in England – but both were around writing about a murder in a residential park, where the rivalry makes for victims aplenty.
+The next Snowdon Shadows novel, “Ruined Retreat” arose from a conversation with some neighbours in our residential parks in North Wale and in England around writing about a murder in a residential park, where the rivalry makes for victims aplenty.

 In November 2017, for NaNoWriMo, I wrote the first draft of “Ruined Retreat” in which the body of a woman is found in the shadow of Dolbadarn Castle, gazing out across Snowdonia.
 DS Sparkle Anwyl is assigned to the case, and the woman is identified as a writer that lived in a Pwllheli residential park.
 When two more bodies are found at castle ruins in Snowdonia, and all three are shown to be unfortunate suicides, Sparkle disagrees.
 She suspects that someone is eliminating retired English ex-pats with artistic flair.
 Why?
 Are the victims connected?
 Why do they all choose to kill themselves at Welsh-built castles?
 The case takes a new twist when a body is found at a fourth castle – a Welsh victim and at an English-built castle.
 Copycat or revenge?

 So what’s next?
 Well beyond the interview with Sparkle Anwyl, at a point before she got embroiled in proving that Twyla Locke is innocent – but after she has bought her first cool bike – I need to do more research.
 I had to do the interview in English as my Welsh is still limited to phrases like ‘Brysur fel morgrig’.
 So I am liaising with a member of the North Wales police and checking that I’m going down the right path.